 Long after the human patients recover from the coronavirus, small businesses will still be ailing.

 And long nights will be spent deciding whether to try to stay in business.
+People can check Canberra Business Valuations services for the best business franchises.

 As bankruptcy lawyers, we’re going to see people in pain trying to assess what to do next.